What is the issue?

 Our work on this issue:

-Our Coalition recently sent a letter to President Obama, signed by 330 groups ranging from local governments and businesses and industry to environmental organizations and community groups, asking that he reconsider his 2017 proposed budget that would redirect GOMESA funds away from Gulf Coast restoration.
-Read the letter here.
+In March of 2016, President Obama’s proposed budget redirected GOMESA funds away from Gulf Coast restoration.
+Our Coalition sent a letter to President Obama, signed by 330 groups ranging from local governments and businesses and industry to environmental organizations and community groups, asking that he reconsider.

-As our state works to address its budget challenges, it is important to remember that investing in coastal restoration will create jobs and grow the economy in addition to protecting existing businesses, communities and infrastructure.
+As our state and country work to address budget challenges, it is important to remember that investing in coastal restoration will create jobs and grow the economy in addition to protecting existing businesses, communities and infrastructure.
 Investments made today will more than pay off in the long run as our region becomes an economic hub for coastal restoration and climate resiliency, while also helping to protect the people, industries and wildlife that call coastal Louisiana home.

 - The Lens: “Raft of bills seeks to remove protections for dedicated coastal-restoration money” (March 24, 2016)